kennedyoliveira/jetbrains-teamcity-docker/README.md

 - Start the instances

   `docker-compose up -d`

+- Open your localhost:8111 and there will be your TeamCity!
+- When selecting the database you can simple select Postgres, click in refresh jdbc driver, and use the credentials below:
+	- host: postgres-teamcity
+	- username: teamcity
+	- password: teamcity
+	- database: teamcity

 Done!
 You can access your localhost:8111 and there will be your new TeamCity!